So, what does Search,sound mean? What am I reinforcing? The effort?

 To reinforce the searching behavior.

 To identify the searching behavior versus strolling around (sloppiness).
-How can I make sure that the dog always searches and never just rambles around?
+How can I make sure that the dog always searches and never only rambles around?

 Reinforcing the searching behavior with “!+sound”(yes) works.
 OK.